 Why is Shrewsbury the most haunted town in England?

 According to a booklet I’d read, The Ghosts that Haunt Shrewsbury, this is because the Devil hates Shropshire more than any other county in England, and Shrewsbury is the major town in Shropshire.

-“If you look closely,” the guide said, “you can see the Devil’s claw marks climbing up the spire of the 1100 year old St Alkmund Church.
+“If you look closely,” the guide tole me, “you can see the Devil’s claw marks climbing up the spire of the 1100 year old St Alkmund Church.
 He quite often whips up there to see if anyone is sitting in his chair over at the Stiperstones, a rocky hill 24 km from town.
 Bit of an insecure devil,” she added.